Damir Milinović: Managerial career

 A few months after he announced his retirement, Milinović was appointed as a manager of his last club, Pomorac Kostrena.
 In Pomorac he was quite successful, finishing amongst top clubs in second division and reaching quarterfinals of Croatian Cup.
 He left Pomorac in 2010 and took over third division side NK Grobničan.
 With Milinović in charge, Grobničan went from mediocre third division club to one of the best clubs in the league.
-They were on the edge of promotion to second division two years in a row but were financially incapable to take that step.
+They were on the edge of promotion to second division two consecutive seasons but were financially incapable to take that step.

 In May 2012, Milinović was appointed head coach of HNK Gorica.
 Milinović spent only six months in Gorica; he resigned in November 2012 after disappointing results in the first half of the season.
 In January 2013, Milinović took over third division side Novigrad.
 He signed for Gorica again, on 9 September 2015, but got sacked on 30 March 2017.
 In August 2017, Milinović became manager of Slovenian club FC Koper.

 On 28 August 2020, Milinović was appointed to be second division side Orijent 1919 head coach.